 The result has been the creation of an exceptional contractor with a strong bias towards oil & gas related activities in remote areas and deepwater, a leader in the provision of engineering, procurement, project management and construction services with distinctive capabilities in the design and the execution of large-scale offshore and onshore projects, also with high technological competences such as gas monetization and heavy oil exploitation.

-Today Saipem is carrying out an important investment programme started in 2006 aimed at reinforcing and expanding its drilling and construction fleet and other assets required by projects to back up the local content and in particular state-of-the-art advanced assets designed to meet the challenges of the production and transportation of hydrocarbons in ultra deep waters and in frontier areas.
+Saipem has recently carried out an important investment programme started in 2006 aimed at reinforcing and expanding its drilling and construction fleet and other assets required by projects to back up the local content and in particular state-of-the-art advanced assets designed to meet the challenges of the production and transportation of hydrocarbons in ultra deep waters and in frontier areas.

 Saipem has been listed on the Milan Stock Exchange since 1984 (having previously been a wholly owned subsidiary of Eni).
 Eni currently owns approximately 43% of Saipem.